Orange Innovation Fund Fall 2024 Awardees Announced

 - Ava Lubkemann ’27 (College of Engineering and Computer Science), founder of Revamped, an eco-conscious initiative reimagining thrift shopping and waste reduction through a mobile model using an upcycled school bus pop-up and donation platform.

 “This funding gives me the ability to create a venture that addresses the problem of textile waste, particularly on college campuses,” said Lubkemann.
-“I am excited to build my minimally viable product this spring and become part of the projected $82 billion secondhand retail market, meeting the demand for sustainable and affordable fashion.”
+“I am excited to build my proof of concept this spring and become part of the projected $82 billion secondhand retail market, meeting the demand for sustainable and affordable fashion.”

 - Brianna Gillfillian ’24, G’25 (College of Engineering and Computer Science), founder of STEAMfluence, for a Science Technology Engineering Art Math (STEAM) pilot summer program for students of color and students in underserved communities